 Camera – Nikon D7000

 Being fairly new to photography, I have a somewhat outdated DSLR.
-Truthfully though, it suits my needs so far and has shown few signs of wear and tear.
+Truthfully though, it suits my needs and has shown few signs of wear and tear.
 Nothing the camera does ‘wows’ me but it’s also extremely reliable.
-Once I figure out more of what I’m doing I will eventually upgrade.
+I do have plans to upgrade in the next year or two.
 I have had good luck with Nikon products and the mirrorless cameras are intriguing, if you are looking for a newer option.
 If you aren’t then this camera is fairly advanced and much cheaper than other options (due to it being an older edition.)

 The list of camera lenses in my bag is ever-changing.
 I don’t want to bore you too much so I’ll just list a few of my favorites.
-I have three lenses that are my regulars currently.
-The first of which is my new fisheye lens that I recently purchased.
+I have five lenses that are my regulars currently.
+My favorite of these lenses is the Tokina 11-16 mm f/2.8.
+It’s a wide angle lens that is incredibly sharp and is versatile, whether shooting dark rides, during the day or at night.
+It’s by far my favorite lens I’ve ever purchased, and comes at a decent price relative to other high quality lenses.
+I still enjoy using my fisheye lens that I recently purchased.
 I like that a fisheye can capture more in the frame, especially when in a Disney Park.
 The edges of the lens are sharp, which can be a concern for some fisheye lenses.
-I will be using this lens very regularly.
+I use this lens regularly.
 Another lens I always have with me is the 50 MM lens.
 This is the most budget friendly lens I have but it’s one that I’ve seen universally recommended by photographers.
 While I think the ‘nifty fifty’ can be hard to use in some settings, it can also force you to take more creative shots.
 It’s surely sharp, reliable and easy to use.
 It’s also a quality lens for around $130, which is cheap in the photography world.
-The last lens I carry with me is some sort of zoom lens.
-I’m currently in between zoom lenses so I won’t recommend one at the moment.
+The last two lenses I consistently use are zoom lenses, one being an 18-135 mm Nikon lens (the typical kit lens) and a 70-300 mm lens.
+They both do the job but are fairly low quality.
 I admit that I’m often too reliable on zoom lenses, when others can give better and crisper shots.
 Still, when walking around a theme park there’s a wide array of shots to be taken.
 A zoom can give you some versatility in the shots that you’ll be able to take.

 Other Camera Stuff